-Complete Demolition were appointed to undertake elements of internal and external structural demolition on the £33m project at The Crescent, Buxton, for Vinci Construction.
+Complete Regeneration were appointed to undertake elements of internal and external structural demolition on the £33m project at The Crescent, Buxton, for Vinci Construction.
 It is one of the most architecturally significant buildings in the country.

 The demolition work involves working around an array of structural challenges including extensive wood rot which is raising varied technical issues onsite.
 The structures of the Grade I listed Crescent Building and adjoining Grade II listed Natural Baths have had to be temporarily supported throughout the transformation to provide total stability.
 Working alongside the Principal Contractor’s site based design team; Complete Demolition provides a reactive response to the challenges as they arise.